Wilfred/bfc/docs/getting_started.md

 $ cmake -G Ninja /path/to/untarred/llvm
 $ ninja
 ```

-bfc uses [llvm-sys](https://crates.io/crates/llvm-sys), which wraps
-the locally installed LLVM.

-**llvm-sys requires the `llvm-config` binary to be installed**.
-Check
-that your LLVM installation includes this (not all packages do,
-especially on Windows).

 llvm-sys will use whatever `llvm-config` is first on `PATH`.
 For
 example, to use the prebuilt LLVM shown above: